maciejkula/rustlearn/readme.md

 ## Introduction

 This crate is mostly an excuse for me to learn Rust.
-Nevertheless, it contains reasonably effective implementations of a number of common machine learing algorithms.
+Nevertheless, it contains reasonably effective implementations of a number of common machine learning algorithms.

 At the moment, `rustlearn` uses its own basic dense and sparse array types, but I will be happy to use something more robust once a clear winner in that space emerges.